|

 Let's begin with the brilliant Coke campaign featuring the versatile Aamir Khan.
 Scene after scene, shot after shot; one hears Aamir tell us thanda matlab Coca Cola, till the tedious repetition irritates us and ceases to be funny.
 However, why would one agree with such a bizarre statement?
 Imagine one husband telling his wife: 'Darling, it's so Coca Cola today, that I think I'll wear my thermal underwear'.
 Yeah, right.
 Thanda indeed.

-like: 'There's nothing official about bubbly being the right choice baby.
+Then there is Coke's 'meetha' rival.
+A compilation of its catchlines over the years would go like: 'There's nothing official about bubbly being the right choice baby.
 Oye, Aha!'
 Let me lower their Sprite, err I mean spirits, by saying Un-clear hai.

 While on the subject of bubbly, let's discuss Preity Zinta.
 I distinctly remember an ad for a shampoo, in which our perk-y lass seductively takes off her dress and says: 'Sab kutch utaar doongi'.
 An MMS could have taken care of that Preity.
 Then you would have had all the guys going: Preity Zinta-bad.
 What say?